threefoldfoundation/info_sdk/src/intro.md

 ![](./img/environment.png)

-The latest versions of 0-OS (TF Grid’s operating system) and their associated new features are first deployed to the  ‘Testnet’ for testing, before eventually being released on the ‘Mainnet’ grid.
-Any farmer and partner will be able to choose to run their node on any of the 3 networks, by configuring their 0-OS boot process accordingly.
+The latest versions of Zero-OS (TF Grid’s operating system) and their associated new features are first deployed to the  ‘Testnet’ for testing, before eventually being released on the ‘Mainnet’ grid.
+Any farmer and partner will be able to choose to run their node on any of the 3 networks, by configuring their Zero-OS boot process accordingly.

 ![](./img/testnet_mainnet.png)